-But on Wednesday, Alvarez posted on Facebook that a nurse noticed he was disoriented when he went for chemo treatment.
+Last week, Alvarez posted on Facebook that a nurse noticed he was disoriented when he went for chemo treatment.
 Tests then revealed that his liver had completely shut down because of his tumors, he said.

 “So now I’m resting and I’m at peace.
 I will continue to fight until the Good Lord decides it’s time,” he wrote.
 “I will try to do a few more interviews to keep a light on our fight for the VCF benefits we all justly deserve.
 Please take care of yourselves and each other.”